Competition

 consulting the Authority, exempt an undertaking or undertakings from Article 16(1).

-(2) The Minister shall not
+(2) The Minister must not

 (3) When, in accordance